Skip to main content

 Buddy Tasks

-Displays all buddy (RPA) tasks created by the process.
+Displays all buddy (RPA) tasks created by the agent.

 • Execution logs can be viewed by double-clicking a task